plance/wordpress-plugin-plance-light-code-block/readme.txt

 == Screenshots ==

 1. Example of a code block in the TinyMCE editor.
-2. Window for inserting/editing code.
+2. Window for inserting/editing code (classic version).
+3. Window for inserting/editing code (gutenberg version).
-3. Example of code block display on the front end.
+4. Example of code block display on the front end.

 == Changelog ==